 An OpenTheBooks report titled The Militarization of U.S. Executive Agencies shows that, even without the proposed $80 billion increase in funding, the IRS Criminal Investigation Division (IRS-CI) is already heavily armed at the expense of the American taxpayer.

 According to the Government Accountability Office the ammunition breakdown is as follows:

 - Fully automatic firearm rounds: 56,000

-When OpenTheBooks asked for an accounting of the IRS gun locker, the agency responded, “We don’t have one [an inventory], but could create one for you, if important.”
+When OpenTheBooks directly asked the IRS for an accounting of its gun locker, the agency responded, “We don’t have one [an inventory], but could create one for you, if important.”